SigmaSam/Ruby-OOP-Project-Game/README.md

 > The main goal of this project is to ensure the mastery of the methods ruby provides and to learn how to replicate them using basic coding knowledge.

+### In order to run the test cases for the methods, Please follow these steps

+- `gem install rspec`
+- Run `rspec` to see your testcases whether they are passed or failed

 ## How to play:

 ### Tic Tac Toe game rules: